gu-benites/auth-supabase-pkce-v1/docs/supabase-client-deep-dive.md

                 // This can be ignored if you have middleware refreshing user sessions.
               }
             },
-            remove(name: string, options: CookieOptions) { // Ensure remove is also handled try {
+            remove(name: string, options: CookieOptions) { // Added remove method
+              try {
                 cookieStore.set(name, '', { ...options, path: '/' });
               } catch {
-                // Same as setAll, ignore if called from Server Component and middleware handles it }
+                // The `remove` method was called from a Server Component.
+                // This can be ignored if you have middleware refreshing user sessions.
+              }
             }
           },